teeeg/sentence-trie/README.md

 - /sentree.js : library to parse a sample body of text into a prefix-trie
 - /build/app.js : React.js interface leveraging sentree.js for find operations

-This project was born out of the idea that you could create an interface that would allow a user to quicky compose sentences with minimal touch input based on previous phrase constructs (often called a corpus).
-Email or texting could be a valuable application -- or if you wanted to restrict user vocabulary to defined set of possibilities that still allowed for permutations.
+This quick concept was born out of the idea that you could create an interface that would allow a user to quicky compose sentences with minimal touch input.
+The predictions are based on a body of text (often called a corpus).
+Any corpus can be used but here I tried it out with the complete text of Grimm's Fairy Tales ... try composing the sentence 'Hanzel and ... '

+Email or texting could be a valuable application -- or if you wanted to restrict user vocabulary to defined set of words/phrases that still allowed for some permutations